anyscale/foundational-ray-app/README.md

 <div align="center">
   <img src="https://raw.githubusercontent.com/anyscale/foundational-ray-app/refs/heads/main/images/compute.png" width=600>
 </div>

+**Note**: If you're on [Anyscale](https://console.anyscale.com/), you can run this entire tutorial for free (all dependencies are setup and the necessary compute will autoscale).
+Otherwise be sure to install the dependencies from the [`containerfile`](containerfile) and provision the appropriate GPU resources.

 ### Production
 Seamlessly integrate with your existing CI/CD pipelines by leveraging the Anyscale [CLI](https://docs.anyscale.com/reference/quickstart-cli) or [SDK](https://docs.anyscale.com/reference/quickstart-sdk) to deploy [highly available services](https://docs.anyscale.com/platform/services) and run [reliable batch jobs](https://docs.anyscale.com/platform/jobs).
 Given we've been developing in an environment that's almost identical to production (multinode cluster), this should drastically speed up our dev → prod velocity.
 We'll also learn about proprietary RayTurbo features to optimize our workloads for performance, fault tolerance, scale and observability.